501A-gh/tsuika/README.md

 <a name="fcs"></a>

 ### 🔛 ＋ 🎴 Flex Cards:

 Flex cards utilize the flex box property and enables you to add a horizontally flowing card layout for displaying your short content.
 Any `section` or `div` tag under the `flex-cards` class becomes part of the flex card.

+<a name="gc"></a>

+### 💳 Glass Cards:

+Flex cards utilize the flex box property and enables you to add a horizontally flowing card layout for displaying your short content.
+Any `section` or `div` tag under the `flex-cards` class becomes part of the flex card.